UCL/MPHY0026/doc/segmentation/statistical_shape_models.rst

 We shall see PCA in action, and visualise shape models of the prostate.

 .. figure:: ShapeRep_point.gif
-  :alt: A shape model of the prostate, courtesy of Dr Yipeng Hu.
+  :alt: Shape model of prostate
   :width: 600

+  A shape model of the prostate, courtesy of Dr Yipeng Hu.

 The code is here::